vibeOS/vibeos-legacy/README.md

 ## Documentation

-At this time, documentation for vibeOS has not been created.
-Documentation will be available sometime before Public Pre-Release (PuPre).
+Some documentation is avaiable inside vibeOS (under System Docs) however full documentation is yet to be written.

 ---